yourkarma/JWT/README.md

 # Algorithms

-The library currently only supports HS512 - HMAC using SHA-512.
+    * HS512 - HMAC using SHA-512.
+    * HS256
+    * None

     Additional algorithms can be added by implementing the `KWTAlgorithm` protocol.

 # Contributing